sx-bet/sx-bet-api-docs/source/includes/_orders.md

 }
 ```

 > The above command returns json structured like this where `hash` is the transaction hash of the approve transaction.
+A null value of `hash` means the taker address already has an allowance set for the token of the amount specified in `value`.

 ```json
 {